Preserving Expert-Level Privacy in Offline Reinforcement Learning: EXPERIMENTAL DETAILS

-We use Conservative Q-Learning (CQL) (\cite{kumar2020conservative}) for training on the offline data.
-For Lunar Lander, Acrobot and CartPole, we fix the batch size to 256, and the neural network hidden layer sizes to (256, 256).
-For HIV Treatment, we set the batch size as 64 and use a neural network of one hidden layer of size 512 to represent the Q-function.
+We use Conservative Q-Learning (CQL) \citep{kumar2020conservative} and Discrete Batch-Constrained Deep Q-Learning (BCQ) \citep{fujimoto2019benchmarking} for training on the offline data.
+For Lunar Lander, Acrobot and CartPole, we fix all neural network hidden layer sizes to (256, 256).
+For HIV Treatment, we use a neural network of one hidden layer of size 512 to represent the Q-function.
 For DP-SGD updates, we clip all gradient norms to 1.0.
-We tune the following 3 hyperparameters for our method: learning rate $\eta$, probability of sampling from $\mathcal{D}_{unst}^\Pi$ during training ($p$), and DP-SGD noise multiplier which is the standard deviation of the gaussian noise applied to the gradients divided by the clipping threshold.
-We perform a grid search over all hyper-parameters.
-The search spaces for different hyperparameters are as follows: $\eta$ - [0.0001, 0.001, 0.005, 0.01, 0.05], $p$ - [0.9, 0.8, 0.5, 0.0], and noise multiplier - [10.0, 20.0, 30.0, 50.0, 60.0 80.0].
-For each configuration of hyperparameters, we let the model train for as long as possible with the given value of $\epsilon_2$.
-We report the average episodic return obtained over 10 evaluation runs spaced over the last 10000 steps of training.

-\mypar{Acrobot} We fix $p = 0.0$, that is, we use only $\mathcal{D}_{stable}^\Pi$ for training.
-Over all values of $\epsilon$, (5, 7.5, 10), $\eta$ = 0.005 gave the best performance.
-Since $p = 0.0$, the noise multiplier is not required.
-For $\epsilon =$ 10, 7.5, 5, we set $T$ (defined in Algorithm \ref{alg:data_release}) equal to 25, 20, 20 respectively.
+For Acrobot, for $\varepsilon =$ 10, 7.5, 5, we set $T$ (defined in Algorithm \ref{alg:data_release}) equal to 25, 20, 20 respectively.
+For LunarLander, for $\varepsilon =$ 10, 7.5, we set $T$ equal to 100 and 62 respectively.
+For CartPole, for $\varepsilon =$ 10, 7.5, we set $T$ equal to 25 and 20 respectively.
+We use $T = 50$ for HIVTreatment.

-\mypar{Lunar Lander} For $\epsilon = 10.0$, the best performing values of $\eta$, $p$ and noise multiplier are 0.005, 0.8, 60.0 respectively.
-For $\epsilon = 7.5$, the best performing hyperparameters, in the same order, are 0.005, 0.5, 80.0.
-For $\epsilon = 5.0,2.5$, we do pure expert-level DP-SGD training.
-For $\epsilon =$ 10, 7.5, we set $T$ equal to 100, 62 respectively.

-\mypar{CartPole} For $\epsilon = 10.0$, the best performing values of $\eta$, $p$ and noise multiplier are 0.001, 0.9, 50.0 respectively.
-For $\epsilon = 7.5$, the best performing hyperparameters, in the same order, are 0.001, 0.8, 60.0.
-For lower values of $\epsilon$, we do pure expert-level DP-SGD training.
-For $\epsilon =$ 10, 7.5, we set $T$ equal to 25, 20 respectively.